-Generative AI Poses Unique Risks to Data Security and Privacy, NIST warns
+Generative AI Poses Unique Risks to Data Security and Privacy, NIST Warns

 The National Institute of Standards and Technology (“NIST”) recently released a draft report highlighting the risks to data security and data privacy that generative AI poses.
 The report, entitled “Artificial Intelligence Risk Management Framework: Generative Artificial Intelligence Profile,” details the data security risks and proposes actions for generative AI risk management.